dflath/Data-Cleaning-Project/CodeBook.md

 tBodyAccMag_std

+-- Note that:

+* First letter t in a variable name indicates a time domain variable

+* First letter f denotes in a variable name indicates a frequency domain variable obtained with Fast Fourier Transform.

+* Acc in a variablename indicates accelerometer measurements.

+* Gyro in the name indicates gyroscope measurements.

-The product of tidydata.txt is a data set consisting of 180 rows and 69 columns.
+-- The product of tidydata.txt is a data set consisting of 180 rows and 69 columns.

-column 1: subject.  a categorical variable with levels integer  from 1 to 30.
+* column 1: subject.  a categorical variable with levels integer  from 1 to 30.
 Indicate the subject (person) on whom measurements were taken.

-column 2: action.  a categorical variable with six levels: Lay, Sit, Stand, Walk, WalkDown, WalkUp.
+* column 2: action.  a categorical variable with six levels: Lay, Sit, Stand, Walk, WalkDown, WalkUp.
 Indicates the action engaged in when the measurements were taken.

-Column 3: combo: a categorical variable with 180 levels, the cross product of the subject and action variables.
+* Column 3: combo: a categorical variable with 180 levels, the cross product of the subject and action variables.
 For example, level 1:Stand indicate subject 1, action Stand.
 There is one level for every row in tidydata.txt

-Columns 4 through 69: 66 quantitative variables.
+* Columns 4 through 69: 66 quantitative variables.
 The values in each row are the mean values of the originally chosen 66 out of 561 variables, averaged for each combo of subject and action.